 C. B. – 8/27/11 I am following up with further comments about the progress we have seen since my previous post.
 Awe, amazing, a miracle…these words come to mind when I think of our daughter Aly.
 She is 15, and is in a metamorphosis of sorts.
 We have always known that inside Aly was a…Details

 I certainly hope that I am able to portray in this blog what a difference ketamine has made in George’s life.
 I believe it would be hard to accurately convey how profound this change has been, without providing some history about my son’s life.
-So, I hope you can forgive the length of this writing, but I also hope that it will be informative and helpful to anyone who reads it.
+So, I hope you can forgive the length of this writing,…Details

 Before the Miracle (Ketamine) Before starting this miracle medicine, I had no idea what I was missing.
 I was afraid of everything that my mind could make seem like it was a threat.
 I had uncontrollable heat flashes, trust issues, sleep issues.
 My family actually thought I was at the top of the climb, doing…Details